 Integrations with Other Tools

-Asana integrates seamlessly with other popular productivity tools, such as Slack, Google Workspace, and Microsoft Teams.
+Asana integrates with other popular productivity tools, such as Slack, Google Workspace, and Microsoft Teams.
 This integration allows you to connect Asana to your existing workflow and automate tasks across different platforms.
 For example, you can set up a Zapier integration that automatically creates a new task in Asana when a new lead is added to your CRM.
 Or you can use the Asana add-in for Gmail to create tasks directly from your email inbox.

 Pricing